-- Consider reports and opinion of the internal audit function. - Consider specific reports from internal audit and ensure agreed recommendations are implemented in a reasonable time frame. - Consider reports and opinion of the appointed auditor. - Monitor the risk management process. - Monitor the Councils policies on the anti-fraud and anti-corruption strategy.
+- Consider reports and opinion of the internal audit function. - Consider specific reports from internal audit and ensure agreed recommendations are implemented in a reasonable time frame. - Consider reports and opinion of the appointed auditor. - Monitor the risk management process. - Monitor the Councils policies on the anti-fraud and anti-corruption strategy which are detailed in the Code of Governance.